 Cinema De Uitkijk – Small art-house cinema on Prinsengracht dating back to 1912.
 The single screen venue has a 1920s interior and shows classic and world films.
 They don’t sell popcorn here.
 Prinsengracht 452 (near Leidsestraat).

 De Balie Cinema – Theatre and grand café located near Leidseplein.
 They have a small cinema showing art-house films.
 Also used as a venue for film festivals.
 Kleine Gartmanplantsoen 10, opposite the City Theater.

 FilmHallen – Independent cinema located in De Hallen, a converted former tram shed located in west Amsterdam.
 In partnership with The Movies it shows a similar mix of commercial and art-house pictures.
-Check out the art deco screen 7.
+It has 9 screening rooms including the art-deco Parisienzaal (screen 7).
 Hannie Dankbaarpassage 12.

 Bioscoop het Ketelhuis – An art-house cinema located at the Westergas (former gas works) in the west of Amsterdam.
 The 3-screen venue shows a variety of films including world cinema, kids films and documentaries.
 Large café on site.
 Pazzanistraat 4.